Dytser/Wow-Bone-Mapper/README.md

     ("Bone040", "Arm_L"),
 ```
 *While # is entirely optional for commenting it does help organisation and seeing where things is.*
+Contributions with additional bone maps would be very welcome!
+Simply open an issue so people know you are working on it and then later a pull request when you are ready to merge it.

 ### Reasons why you might want to do this
 * Blenders mirror modifier now functions.